Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.4 Minimal effort beyond placement and cushion setup.
+Assembly 4.4 Minimal setup beyond placement and cushion shaping.

-Cooling 3.8 Comfortable, but the enveloping feel runs warmer on long sits.
+Cooling 3.8 Comfortable at first, but warmth builds on long sits.

-Durability 4.4 Held shape well through repeated drops, perching, and daily rotation.
+Durability 4.4 Held its shape well through daily use and edge perching.

-Layout Practicality 4.1 Works best when the room can handle the depth without pinching walkways.
+Layout Practicality 4.1 Best when the room can absorb the depth.

-Cleaning 3.7 The skirt looks polished, but under-sofa cleanup takes more effort.
+Cleaning 3.7 The skirt looks polished but slows under-sofa cleanup.

-Value 3.9 Strong day-to-day performance, but best justified when you want the tailored look.
+Value 3.9 Makes more sense when you want the tailored design.

 Choosing the Burton James Durham Sofa